 We are planning to use the allocated funding to fund the following strategies:

-- Specialist English and maths teachers to provide additional support in-class as well as targeted booster classes so all children in receipt of Pupil Premium Grant achieve Age Related Expectations in both Key Stages.
+- Additional support in-class as well as targeted interventions so all children in receipt of Pupil Premium Grant achieve Age Related Expectations in both Key Stages.

-- Curriculum enrichment – music tuition, school trips, after school sports.
+- Curriculum enrichment – support with music tuition, school trips, after school sports.

 - Teaching Assistant to provide social skills groups and in-class support.